-While integrity is an intuitively simple property (a user should only accept data he himself uploads at that key), confidentiality has finer points which may not be obvious at first.
+While integrity is an intuitively simple property (a user should only accept data they themself upload at that key), confidentiality has finer points which may not be obvious at first.
 Your scheme should be secure even if the adversary can convince a valid user to encrypt (or decrypt) arbitrary data.
-(The adversary controls the server.)
-Your client is secure if after the following operations, the adversary cannot learn any bits of the secret message:
+(The adversary controls the server.
+Moreover, they can trick you into encrypting arbitrary data for them.)
+Your client is secure if it satisfies the following scenario: